Fuerza Regida: 2022: Pa Que Hablen and Sigan Hablando

-In 2022, the band hired tololoche player Moisés López as their fifth member.
 In May 2022, Fuerza Regida released the single "Chingas a Tu Madre".
 In July 2022, the band released "Señor Miedo", and had announced the Del Barrio Hasta Aquí Tour, which began on July 23 at the SAP Center in San Jose, California and ended on December 2 at the Allstate Arena in Rosemont, Illinois.
 "Señor Miedo" was described as an apology for crime, since its lyrics mention Mexican drug lord El Mencho, later going viral on social media in August 2022 following the arrest of Ricardo Ruiz Velazco in Jalisco.
 In August, the band released a hit single with Edgardo Núñez, "Billete Grande".
 The hit single lead to being nominated a Latin American Music Award for Best Collaboration – Regional Mexican.
 Thanks to their Del Barrio Hasta Aquí tour, the group became the Mexican band with the most tickets sold that year in the United States.
 In November 2022, Fuerza Regida released a cover of the song "Chuy y Mauricio", titled "Chrysler 300".
 Days later, they released the single "Prefiero Empedarme", which was released along with a music video uploaded to the band's official YouTube channel.
 Musically and lyrically, the song talks about spite to the rhythm of a Sinaloan band played and recorded live.
 At the end of November they released the song "911" together with Grupo Frontera, co-written by Horacio Palencia and Edgar Barrera.